-From the age of five Joan lived in a remote village with a new step-father, and her much loved mother who taught her at home, but in 1936 her life changed dramatically – she was sent to a small boarding school in Oxford, and spent her twelfth birthday away from home for the first time.
-She said it was an inconceivable shock, and that from then on she stopped growing.
-But her first term’s report says she shows promise…and she did grow to love her time there, publishing her first poems in the school magazine.
+At the age of five Joan moved to a small village and the house of a new step-father; it was a place she came to love, as she had a good deal of freedom and was taught at home by her mother, but in 1936 her life changed dramatically – she was sent to a small boarding school in Oxford, and spent her twelfth birthday away from home for the first time.
+She said it was an inconceivable shock, and that from then on she stopped growing!
+Years later she wrote about the experience in a novel called The Shadow Guests, where a boy deals with the difficulty of school life by retreating into a world of ghostly imaginary friends.
+Writing was clearly the answer, and her first term’s report said she showed promise… she did grow to love her time there, publishing her first poems in the school magazine.

-Some years later, a very important birthday was recorded by Joan on an early manuscript – this was the beginning of her most famous book, originally named after its heroine Bonnie Green – now known to everyone as The Wolves of Willoughby Chase – which she began on September 4th 1953 in an old exercise book, but which wasn’t to be published until nearly ten years later.
+This was the beginning of her most famous book, originally named after its heroine Bonnie Green, and now known to everyone as The Wolves of Willoughby Chase – which she began on September 4th 1953 in this old exercise book, but which wasn’t to be published until nearly ten years later.

-September 1976 was also a special birthday, when two days before, Joan married New York painter Julius Goldstein; they were to share nearly thirty years of happiness, dividing their time between her home in Petworth, Sussex, and his apartment in Greenwich Village New York.
+September 1976 was also a special birthday.
+Two days before, Joan married New York painter Julius Goldstein, they were to share nearly thirty years of happiness, dividing their time between her home in Petworth, Sussex, and his apartment in Greenwich Village New York.